Samsung/tizen-docs/docs/application/dotnet/guides/hot-reloading/overview.md

 # Hot Reloading

-Hot reloading feature allows you to inject newly edited files at runtime without stopping the app.
+The hot reloading feature allows you to inject newly edited files at runtime without stopping the app.
 This way, you do not lose the state of the app that is especially useful when editing the UI.

 The following video demonstrates hot reloading an app at runtime on Tizen TV emulator: